UBC-CS/cpsc203/about/syllabus_bits/calendar_entry.md

 **{{ COURSE_CODE }} ({{ CREDITS }}) {{ TITLE }}**

-The [UBC calendar description](https://vancouver.calendar.ubc.ca/course-descriptions/subject/phys) of this course is:
+The [UBC calendar description](https://vancouver.calendar.ubc.ca/course-descriptions/courses/cpscv-203-programming-problem-solving-and-algorithms) of this course is:

-> Introduction to mechanics primarily for students majoring in the physical sciences (e.g. physics, chemistry, mathematics, computer science, geology, physical geography) or engineering.
-> Particle kinematics and dynamics, work and energy, momentum, gravitation, rigid body motion, fluid statics and dynamics with applications to the physical sciences.
-> Credit will be granted for only one of PHYS 111 and PHYS 112.
-Students with Physics 12 may apply for a tutorial exemption.
-[3-3-1]
+> Analysis of increasingly complex algorithmic problems, using a modern programming language and a variety of approaches.
+Problem decomposition and abstraction guide explorations of topics from applied algorithms, for example Voronoi Diagrams, Markov Chains, Bin Packing, and Graph Search.
+Not for students with credit for, or currently enrolled in, CPSC 210 or CPEN 221.
+[3-0-1]
 >
 > *Prerequisite*: {{ PREREQS }}
 >